tobspr/RenderPipeline-Samples/00-Loading the pipeline/README.md

 You can use this as skeleton for your own projects.

 This sample doesn't show anything fancy, however it is included for convenience.

+There are multiple possibities included of initializing the pipeline.
+The preferred way is shown in `main.py`